-When you want the ultimate Disneyland vacation experience, where do you stay?
-Which hotels are the highest value?
-What sets the hotels at the Disneyland resort apart from each other?
 Disneyland has three hotels on the resort property.
-All of them cost a pretty penny compared to the multitude of hotels and motels that line Harbor Boulevard and Katella Avenue.
+They all cost a pretty penny compared to the many hotels and motels that line Harbor Boulevard and Katella Avenue.
 Not including those hotels, we’ve considered all angles to bring you the Disney hotels ranked from least to greatest.

-Disney Hotels Ranked
+Disneyland Hotels Ranked

 Disney hotels have certain benefits that come with the hefty price tag.
 One of the benefits of staying at a Disney hotel is easy access to character meals.
 Each hotel has its own character restaurant themed to either Goofy, Donald, or Mickey.
 Disney hotel guests are also entitled to perks like “Extra Morning Magic” which is an extra hour in the parks before they open to the public.